Eli-BH/Discord-image-search-bot/README.md

 <ul>
   <li> Once the bot is invited to the server, the user can search for an image by inputting the command "&&search 'keyword'"</li>
   <li> The user can enter a multi word keyword by including the quotation marks <b>''</b></li>
+  <li> The user can get a random image of a doge by using the command "&&doge"</li>
 </ul>

 <h6>This project is hosted on repl, and made using Python 3</h6>